allenoleary/allenoleary_posts/Aftermath.md

 So I will look at various mechanisms for creating these books from simple personalisation based on IP address through to looking into using people's facebook or adnetwork profiles.
 See the technical roadmap for more on how I see the progression through these technical points working.

-Alongside this I will be aiming to use the power of graph to create interesting, complex and involving stories.
+Alongside this I will be aiming to use the power of graph to create interesting, complex and involving stories, but in the spitit of a grand hack.